Hip and Knee pain diagnosis and treatment

 The anterior cruciate ligament of the knee controls the movement of the lower leg bone (tibia) relative to the thigh bone (femur) and guides knee extension.
 The goal of the treatment of ACL ruptures is to obtain the best functional level for the patient without risking new injuries or degenerative changes in the knee.

 The DAVID instructor measures the hip and knee using our proprietary medical equipment with strength, mobility, and strength-balance testing functionality.
 The results are compared against the normative values of a healthy hip and knee considering the height, weight, age, and sex of the patient.
 Based on this information we will develop an individualized treatment plan to exercise.
 We have consistently been able to deliver great clinical outcomes with significantly increased mobility, endurance, and strength levels to help improve your daily life.

-David has treated more than a hundred thousand patients with Hip and Knee Pain in more than 25 countries over the last 30 years.
+David has treated more than a million people with Shoulder Pain in more than 25 countries over the last 10 years.
 Read the patient experiences on our blog page.

 David is the largest supplier of medical hip and knee equipment for Hip and Knee Pain worldwide.
 With more than 200 intelligent installations.
 At these locations, certified physiotherapists are employed who are trained to guide people with Hip and Knee Pain using Exercise Therapy guidelines.
 Visit our reference page for more information about a Hip and Knee center in your own country/area.